Syrian revolution: May 2011

 Syrian security forces open fire on protestors in Jisr ash-Shugur on 5 May 2011.

 During the crackdown in Daraa, the Syrian Army also besieged and blockaded several towns around Damascus.
 Throughout May, situations similar to those that occurred in Daraa were reported in other besieged towns and cities, such as Baniyas, Homs, Talkalakh, Latakia, Jisr al-Shuggur, Aleppo, Damascus and several other towns and cities.
 After the end of each siege, violent suppression of sporadic protests continued throughout the following months.

 On May 15, 2011, the Syrian Arab Army began a siege of the town of Talkalakh.
 Eight civilians were killed and at least 2,000 residents tried to flee from the city into Lebanon.
 Reports subsequently emerged that the SAA troops were massacring residents of the town.

 On 20 May, security forces and Ba'athist militants based on a party training camp Al-Mastumah village in Idlib massacred a rally of peaceful demonstrators by firing without warning, killing 30 and injuring about 200.
-The injured were denied entry to hospitals for treatment.
+The injured were denied entry to hospitals.
 By 24 May, the names of 1,062 people killed in the uprising since mid-March had been documented by the National Organization for Human Rights in Syria.

 "This is a campaign of mass terrorism and intimidation: Horribly tortured people sent back to communities by a regime not trying to cover up its crimes, but to advertise them."